fakhirula/VenturApp/README.md

 <h1 align="center">VenturApp Portofolio</h1>
 <p align="center">VenturApp is a Simple Portofolio website built using Bootstrap with some customization.
-Made with Bootstrap 5.</p>
+Please use it for learning media, made using the Bootstrap Framework and customization using SASS.</p>
 <p align="center">

 [![All Contributors](https://img.shields.io/badge/all_contributors-1-green.svg?style=flat-square)](#contributors-)